-Our SENCo is Mr A Haines who can be contacted at the school via email@example.com
+The school’s Special Educational Needs Co-ordinator (SENDCo) is Mr A Haines who can be contacted at the school via email@example.com

 Person responsible – Class Teacher, SENDCo

-Or you can speak to the class teacher at the next parent’s evening.
+Or you can speak to the class teacher at the next Parents’ Evening.

-If appropriate, the class teacher may refer you to the school SENCo who has responsibility for providing guidance in the area of SEND in order to secure high quality teaching and effective use of resources.
+If appropriate, the class teacher may refer you to the school SENDCo who has responsibility for providing guidance in the area of SEND in order to secure high quality teaching and effective use of resources.

 People Responsible – Learning Support Assistants, Class Teachers, SENDCo

-According to the 2015 SEND Code of practice:
+According to the 2015 SEND Code of Practice:

 A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-A child of compulsory school age or a young person has a learning difficulty or disability if they:
+A child of compulsory school age or a young person has a learning difficulty if they:

-(a) have a significantly greater difficulty in learning than the majority of others of the same age; or
+- Have a significantly greater difficulty in learning than the majority of others of the same age; or

-(b) have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
+- Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

 At Cams Hill School, children are identified as potentially experiencing SEND through the following:

-• liaison with primary/previous school
+- Liaison with primary/previous school

-• if the child has a physical or learning impairment that prevents them from accessing the National Curriculum without significant additional support
+- If the child has a physical or learning impairment that prevents them from accessing the National Curriculum without significant additional support

-• if a child requires the support of an outside agency to support them with a specific learning difficulty or physical disability
+- If a child requires the support of an outside agency to support them with a specific learning difficulty or physical disability

-• whole year screening assessments for reading and spelling
+- Whole year screening assessments for reading and spelling

-• if a child is making significantly less progress than expected despite the appropriate support being provided
+- If a child is making significantly less progress than expected despite the appropriate support being provided

-If your child has a special educational need their name will be placed on the school SEND Register.
+If your child has a special educational need, their name will be placed on the school SEND register.
 The school will communicate with the parent/carer to officially register the student on the SEND register.

-The school SEND Register is updated regularly and is available to all appropriate staff.
+The school SEND register is updated regularly and is available to all appropriate staff.